Published by Wednesday Books on October 8, 2019

-Genres: Science Fiction, Thriller
+Genres: Science Fiction, Dystopian

 FTC Disclosure: I received this book for free from Netgalley in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 Kim Liggett’s The Grace Year is a dystopian novel that focuses on what happens when a group of sixteen-year-old girls are banished to a remote camp and forced to fend for themselves for a year.
 Why?
 Because the society they live in believes that they all possess dangerous magic and must be purified before they are suitable to take their rightful place in society.
 Sounds crazy and a little creepy, right?
 Well, buckle up because that’s just the beginning of all of the craziness and creepiness that is to come if you pick up a copy of The Grace Year.

 I want to start by talking about the world the story is set in.
 The world of Granger County grabbed my attention right away.
 It’s a very dark place and has an almost Puritanical vibe to it.
 The men are clearly in charge, while the women have no rights whatsoever.
 This element of the story has a very Handmaid’s Tale feel to it.
 The women’s role is to grow up, become wives, and bear children.
 Or if that isn’t an option, to go and work as laborers.
 Females are also believed to possess a very dangerous and seductive kind of magic.
 The men of the town believe that this magic must be driven from women of marriageable age before they can be suitable wives.
 To accomplish this, the town has a ritual where all girls take part in a “grace year” when they turn sixteen.
 They are all sent away to a remote camp where they must fend for themselves for an entire year.
 The belief is that this is some kind of a purification ritual and the girls who survive it will come home ready to submit to their husbands or to a life of labor if that is their destiny.